-The company was formed in 2008 through a joint venture between the Emergence Venture Partners Life Science Incubator and ExThera AB, at the Karolinska Institute of Stockholm, and is currently conducting clinical studies of its first product, the Seraph® Microbind® Affinity Blood Filter, in Europe.
+ExThera was formed in 2007 through a joint venture between the Emergence Venture Partners Life Science Incubator and ExThera AB, at the Karolinska Institute of Stockholm.
+The company completed a clinical trial of its first product, the Seraph® 100 Microbind® Affinity Blood Filter, in Europe in 2018.

-The company is initially focused is on therapeutic applications to treat drug-resistant and drug-susceptible bloodstream infections in high-risk patient populations, with field deployable versions for biodefense and military use and a device that prophylactically safeguards banked human blood.
-ExThera Medical also intends to develop diagnostic, oncology, cardiovascular and bioprocessing applications of its technology.
+The company is focused is on therapeutic applications to treat drug-resistant and drug-susceptible bloodstream infections in high-risk patient populations, with field deployable versions for biodefense and military use.
+ExThera also intends to develop diagnostic, oncology, cardiovascular and bioprocessing applications of its technology.

 Bloodstream infections are a global health issue and are increasing in incidence despite significant efforts to find effective treatments.
 If not identified and treated early, these infections can cause serious illness, progress to sepsis and septic shock, and lead to permanent organ damage and death.